-The graduate program in chemical engineering is designed to prepare you for a career in research, development, design, or education.
+The Master of Science in Chemical Engineering program is designed to prepare you for a career in research, development, design or education.

 • A minimum of 30 credit hours of graduate coursework, including at least 20 credit hours of course and seminar work.
 The balance of coursework must be consistent with the research or professional experience component.